google-research/circuit_training/README.md

 ### Using the docker

-Do not forget to do the [prelimary setup](#preliminary-setup).
-The cleanest way to use Circuit Training is to use docker, these commands will create an image with all the dependencies needed:
+Do not forget to do the [preliminary setup](#preliminary-setup).
+The cleanest way to use AlphaChip is to use docker, these commands will create an image with all the dependencies needed:

 ```shell